 Taunton State Hospital

-Shut down and left to its not-so-merry ghosts in 1975, Taunton State Hospital was a product of the Kirkbride Plan, a massive 154-acre architectural approach that masked the deteriorating patients housed within its walls.
+Shut down and left to its not-so-merry ghosts in 1975, Taunton State Hospita was a product of the Kirkbride Plan, a massive 154-acre architectural approach that masked the deteriorating patients housed within its walls.
 While most of Taunton has since been demolished, its history is just too creepy to leave off the list.
-The hospital opened its door to some dangerous patients—including Jane Toppan, a serial-killing nurse with at least 31 souls on her list—though it’s stories about the staff that truly chill the spine.
+The hospital opened its door to some dangerous patients—including Jane Toppan, a serial-killing nurse with at least 31 souls on her list—though it’s the stories about staff that truly chill the spine.
 Legend has it doctors would shuffle patients down to the basement for a bit of satanic ritual.
-Later, reports of a “shadow man,” a ghost who crawls along the walls and watches patients, swirled.
+Later, reports of a “shadow man”, a ghost who crawls along the walls and watches patients, swirled.

 Rolling Hills Asylum